The king of the Boos and primary antagonist of the series.

-- Musical Assassin: His music can make chairs levitate and summon enemies, plus he actually gets to attack with flaming music notes at some points.
+- Musical Assassin: His music can make chairs levitate and summon enemies, plus he actually attacks with flaming music notes later on.

-- No Historical Figures Were Harmed: His name is a rather obvious play on Wolfgang Amadeus Mozart, while his demeanor is more like a pastiche of Ludwig van Beethoven.
+- No Historical Figures Were Harmed: His name is a rather obvious play on Wolfgang Amadeus Mozart, while his appearance and demeanor are more like a pastiche of Ludwig van Beethoven.

 - Piano Drop: Attempts to pull this on Luigi throughout the third phase of his boss fight.